ClickHouse/clickhouse-docs/knowledgebase/how-to-create-table-to-query-multiple-remote-clusters.md

 ---
 title: How to create a table that can query multiple remote clusters
-description: “How to create a table that can query multiple remote clusters“
+description: "How to create a table that can query multiple remote clusters"
 date: 2024-07-03
 ---